historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 Above all, note that you are expected:

 1. To do all assigned readings and watch or listen to all assigned lectures every week.
-2. To be prepared for engaging full-group and small group discussions at every required meeting.
+2. To do the assigned Content Quiz by Friday at 11:59 PM of each week.

 ***